friendoflore/cs290_final-project/README.md

 Usernames are not case sensitive, as this allows users to use unique email addresses for usernames.

-This project was created for Oregon State University's **CS 290 Final Project**
+This project was created for Oregon State University's **CS 290 Final Project**.